Syniurge/ShieldControllerWinDriver/README.md

 Installation and signing issue
 --------------
-The driver isn't signed (signing a driver costs $260), and on recent Windows versions it's not possible to permanently disable signing checks, so for example on Windows 10 you first have to do the following:
+The driver isn't signed (signing a driver would cost me $260), and on recent Windows versions it's not possible to permanently disable signing checks, so for example on Windows 10 you first have to do the following:

 > Click the Start Start menu and select Settings.
 > Click Update and Security.